ministryofjustice/security-guidance/docs/phishing-guide.md

 Multi-factor authentication \(MFA\) is a great way to reduce the risk of account compromise by a phishing attack.
 MFA provides an extra layer of defence for the account.
 If you have MFA set up, threat actors cannot access your account.
 It's safe, even if you accidentally reveal your credentials.

 Never give MFA to codes to anyone.
-Companies, banks, government departments, and social media sites will never contact you and ask for your MFA code.
+Genuine companies, banks, government departments, and social media sites will never contact you and ask you to tell them an MFA code.
+They will never offer to input it for you, or request you give the code to them over the phone.
+MFA codes should only ever be entered by you, directly into the account login.

 MFA also provides an early warning system for credential compromise.
 If you ever receive an MFA code for an account that you are not actively logging into, then someone other than you is trying to access the account.
 This means your credentials might have been compromised, so as quickly as possible, you should:

 -   Report the problem to security.
--   Change your password.
+-   Change your password. **Never** use the link in an email asking you to change a password.
+Use an out-of-band method such as going directly to the website to change a password.
+Be cautious when following password actions requested in emails or texts.

 ## Out of band checks